rsksmart/RSKIPs/IPs/RSKIP690.md

 ```

 It is payable, restricted to externally owned accounts, and the pegout amount is the value sent,
 exactly like the existing `releaseBtc` fallback.
-Amount validation, the locking cap and queueing are
+Once the destination is derived, the rest is the
-unchanged. `releaseBtc` keeps working and keeps producing a legacy address.
+existing path, unchanged. `releaseBtc` keeps working and producing a legacy address.

+The behavior described here is active only when `RSKIP690` is active.

 `addressType` takes the names Bitcoin Core uses for its `addresstype` option: